Mercedes GLA review - MPG, CO2 and running costs

 Priced from around £42,000, the 250 e offers a claimed all-electric range of around 38-39 miles, with combined fuel consumption of up to 201.8mpg.
 However, to achieve this impressive figure, you’ll need to ensure you keep the battery topped up and plug-in to recharge whenever possible.
 CO2 emissions of just 32g/km also mean there’s no first-year road tax to pay, while company car drivers will benefit from a low BiK tax rate.

 The petrol GLA 180 and 200 models both offer a maximum 42.8mpg on the combined cycle, with CO2 emissions from 151g/km.
 Opting for the more powerful GLA 250 means more time spent at the fuel station, as it only returns 37.2mpg.
 It’s CO2 emissions are also higher at 172g/km.

 The diesel versions obviously perform better than their petrol counterparts in terms of economy - the 200 d achieves up to 53.3mpg.
 The 220 d is still reasonably competitive with a maximum of 50.4mpg, and CO2 emissions of 148g/km.

 The entry-level GLA 180 Sport is in insurance group 27, so premiums are going to be on the high side.
 The 250 petrol variant is in group 36, while the Mercedes-AMG cars occupy groups 41 to 44.

 Equally, there’ll be no insurance bargains if you opt for an oil-burner, with the base 200 d Sport in group 31.
 The top-spec 220 d AMG Line Premium Plus sits in group 37.

-You’d expect sound residual values from a premium manufacturer such as Mercedes, and the GLA performs reasonably well.
-Over an average ownership period of three-years and 36,000 miles, the GLA holds onto around 50% of its original value.
-However, the Volvo XC40 fares slightly better, with 55% of its list price retained over the same period.
+You’d expect sound residual values from a premium manufacturer such as Mercedes, and the GLA doesn't disappoint.
+Over an average ownership period of three-years and 36,000 miles, the GLA holds onto around 62 per cent of its original value.
+The plug-in hybrid model performs slightly better than average at around 67 per cent.

 In this review